QBDI/QBDI/docs/source/get_started-QBDIPreload.rst

 For user-built binaries, QBDIPreload should function correctly without any additional setup, provided that a QBDIPreload version matching the target ABI is used.

-Injecting into system binaries, which are always ``arm64e``, requires however at minimum to disable `System Integrity Protection <https://support.apple.com/en-us/HT204899>`_.
+Injecting into system binaries, which are always ``arm64e``, requires, at minimum, disabling `System Integrity Protection <https://support.apple.com/en-us/HT204899>`_.
 For example, doing so makes it possible to inject QBDIPreload into ``/bin/ls``.

-Other platform binaries, such as ``imagent``, additionally requires disabling Apple Mobile File Integrity (AMFI), i.e. by setting the appropriate boot-arg with:
+Other platform binaries, such as ``imagent``, additionally require disabling Apple Mobile File Integrity (AMFI), i.e. by setting the appropriate boot-arg with:

 .. code:: bash